How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 Most strategies to increase customer lifetime value happen outside of Facebook ads.
 Refer to the pricing chapter of my Shopify Conversion Rate Optimization book and how to boost your Shopify store’s average order value.

 A low-priced product could net more revenue if various upsells, cross-sells and email follow ups are in place.
-For example, we recently ran free trial offers acquiring customers at scale for less than $2.
+We recently ran free trial offers acquiring customers at scale for $2.
 They then purchased higher priced items thanks to email flows.
 Another account was just breaking even at $100/daily spend.
 But presenting a new offer that cost customers twice as much (and had much better margins) produced the same revenue as the previous offer.
 When you can pay more to acquire a customer, you have more padding for growth.

 What to Do When Your Plan Backfires